 Untangling City-County Services.
 A Panel Discussion

-Join the live panel discussion on Wednesday, November 5, 2025, 7-8:30 p.m.
+The live panel discussion was held on Wednesday, November 5, 2025, 7-8:30 p.m.

 In the second of our two-part series on Multnomah County, we will take a critical look at the overlapping city-county services that regularly rank as the most confusing and frustrating to Portlanders: homelessness, housing, and behavioral health.